-High blood pressure usually causes few, if any symptoms – even when your blood pressure is dangerously high.
+High blood pressure, or hypertension, usually causes few, if any symptoms – even when your blood pressure is dangerously high.
 Because high blood pressure causes few symptoms and signs, undiagnosed hypertension can cause increasing damage, pounding away at your artery linings until serious complications occur.
-This unnoticed damage tends to creep up, without warning, to damage your heart and circulation.
-A routine blood pressure check is therefore one of the most important health screens as it helps to detect and avoid this ‘silent killer’.

-When your blood pressure temporarily goes high, such as during strenuous exercise, you usually notice few symptoms, although some people develop a pounding sensation throughout their body, especially in their ears or a throbbing sensation around the teeth.
+High blood pressure temporarily goes high during strenuous exercise.
+This is normal and you usually notice few symptoms, although some people develop a pounding sensation throughout their body, especially in their ears or a throbbing sensation around the teeth.

-Similarly, when your blood pressure is consistently raised due to hypertension, few symptoms occur.
-Those symptoms that do appear tend to be non-specific, such as:
+Similarly, when you have a persistent high blood pressure due to hypertension, few symptoms will occur.
+If symptoms or signs of high blood pressure do appear, they tend to be non-specific such as: